The Best Temperature To Set A Thermostat in Summer

 - Take a cool shower before bedtime.

 If none of that works, try lowering the thermostat by one degree each day until everyone finds the most comfortable temperature.
+(This was one of the hottest days in Canadian history.)

 Does Thermostat Placement Affect Cooling?